jpgough/api-workshop/03-open-api/README.md

 ```

-> Note the need to baseline the `spring-plugin-core` this is due to Spring upgrading and will SpringFox being slightly behind.
+> Note the need to baseline the `spring-plugin-core` this is due to Spring upgrading and SpringFox being slightly behind.
 This should be resolved in the next release.

-The final step is to annotate the `Application.java` class to have the `@EnableSwagger2` annotation on.
+The final step is to annotate the `Application.java` class to have the `@EnableSwagger2` annotation.

 ```java
 import springfox.documentation.swagger2.annotations.EnableSwagger2;